CivicaDigital/MongoRocks/README.md

     config  0.000GB
     local   0.000GB

-These all have roles to play but are not used to store you documents, in fact if you were to put them in any of these databases than they may well get deleted or the server might just break.
+These all have roles to play but are not used to store your documents.
+In fact if you were to put your documents in any of these databases than they may well get deleted or the server might just break.

 Creating databases and collections is done implicitly.
 If you try to write to a database and\or collection that doesn't exist then it'll just get created.

-When we're working in the shell we'll always to working in the context of a single database.
+When you're working in the shell you'll always to working in the context of a single database.
 The reference to that database is stored in the `db` variable.
 Just type `db` to see what it's pointing to:

     > db
     test